JCSmillie/MOSBasic/README.md

  Its great that MOS makes me think of two things I love working on:
  * MOSyle
  * [MOS](https://en.wikipedia.org/wiki/MOS_Technology), Commodore's chip foundry out in West Chester, PA

+#Setup
+To setup MOSBasic you need to do the following things:
+  *Copy config.template to config
+  *Edit config and change whats necessary.
+For most people you will just change the LOCALCONF variable.
+  *Run the mosbasic command.
+It will detect and fix from there.

+##Module Support
+MOSBasic supports external modules for lookup support.
+When you run SETUP you will be asked if you want support for external modules.
+Today the only supported options are: iiq, other, and none.
+  *iiq-> IndcidentIQ support.
+This also requires $LOCALCONF/.incidentIQ to exist.
+You must create this file by hand.
+  *other-> <<NOT SUPPORTED TODAY BUT WILL BE>>
+  *none-> Do not use modules.
+This will cripple some features of MOSBasic like assigning iPads unless you are inputting USERNAME and SERIAL.
+If you are inputting student ID number or anything else you will need these look ups to do cross references.

+###IIQ File Setup
+The IIQ file must be setup as so: apitoken="<<<YOUR KEY FROM INCIDENTIQ>>>"
+siteid="<<<YYOUR SITE ID FROM INCIDENT IQ>>>" baseurl="<<<YYOUR BASE URL FROM INCIDENT IQ>>>"

+All of the above should be listed in $LOCALCONF/.incidentIQ